 Lovers of beers with a historical touch would probably enjoy spending time at the smallest brewery in Germany.
 All round the day and the week, the square also hosts a market of fruits and veggies and a short visit to the ice cream parlours shall be included into the visiting program.

+The streets are calling the visitor to a drink or some classical German cuisine, in historical locals.
 The impressive red bricked town hall cannot be ignored, with its 54 meter high and the combination of late Gothic and modern architecture.
 The initial construction was done in 1763, but considerably rebuilt and expanded at the beginning of the 20th century.

 We keep walking and walking, on the Alter Markt and the small houses from Katzengraben.
 Close to the Spree area, there are entire streets with old fishermen houses, little dwarfs cottages, some of them offering holiday rooms.
 Boat tours are also available for those interested to discover this part of the city by boat.